Oct 2, 2015

 Step 8: Finish the sauce.

 Whisk the tomato paste into the strained broth then whisk in the cream.
-Simmer for 15 minutes, until the broth is slightly thickened, stirring occasionally.
-Turn the heat down to low and season with salt and pepper, to taste.
-Begin to whisk in the butter one cube at a time until it has all been added to the sauce.
-Add the lobster meat, stirring to combine then remove the sauce from heat.
+Simmer for 15 minutes, until the broth is slightly thickened.
+Turn heat down to low and season with salt and pepper.
+Whisk in butter one piece at a time until it has all been incorporated.
+Add lobster meat, stirring to combine then remove the sauce from heat.

 Step 9: Cook pasta.